MattJmt/Real-World-Robotics/README.md

 # Real-World-Robotics
-Hands-on course building a robotic hand and controlling it with reinforecement learning and teleoperation.
+Hands-on course building a robotic hand and controlling it with reinforcement learning and teleoperation.